Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Introduction

 \subsection{Additional Related Literature}

+Beyond the works discussed above, we provide further relevant literature, organized by topic.
+Further literature related to minimax optimization, algorithms, and generalization is provided in the Supplement Section \ref{sec: add literature}.

-\textbf{Maximin Effect and \CGDRO\ for Least-Square Loss.} This paper is closely related to research on the maximin effect in the no-covariate-shift setting \citep{meinshausen2015maximin, buhlmann2015magging, rothenhausler2016confidence}, the \CGDRO\ framework under covariate shift \citep{guo2022statistical, wang2023distributionally}, and minimax optimization with regret loss \citep{mo2024minimax, zhang2024minimax}.
-These works define minimax optimization by maximizing worst-case squared losses, and a key aspect of their analysis is that optimal solutions have closed-form expressions.
-In contrast, our paper focuses on classification tasks with cross-entropy loss, where closed-form solutions are unavailable.
+\textbf{Maximin Effect with Least-Square Type Loss.} This paper is closely related to research on the maximin effect in the no-covariate-shift setting \cite{meinshausen2015maximin, buhlmann2015magging, rothenhausler2016confidence} and the covariate-shift setting \cite{guo2022statistical, wang2023distributionally}, and minimax optimization with regret loss \cite{mo2024minimax, zhang2024minimax}.
+These works define minimax optimization by minimizing the worst-case squared losses {or its variants}, and a key aspect of their analysis is that the optimal solution of these maximin problems attains a closed-form expressions.
+In contrast, our paper focuses on classification tasks with cross-entropy loss, where such closed-form expressions are unavailable.
 This means existing analytical and inferential methods do not directly apply.
 To overcome these challenges, we construct surrogate minimax optimization problems to facilitate theoretical analysis and build perturbation-based confidence intervals.

-\textbf{Group DRO.} Group Distributionally Robust Optimization approaches typically build generalizable prediction models using source domain data without target domain information \citep{sagawa2019distributionally, lahoti2020fairness}.
-More recently, in the context of online data, \citet{zhang2024optimal} proposed a novel algorithm that achieves optimal sample complexity for solving Group DRO.
+\textbf{Group DRO.} Group Distributionally Robust Optimization approaches build generalizable prediction models using source domain data without target domain information \cite{sagawa2019distributionally, lahoti2020fairness}.
+Recently, in the context of online data, \cite{zhang2024optimal} proposed a novel algorithm that achieves optimal sample complexity for solving Group DRO.
 Our work, however, focuses on unsupervised domain adaptation, leveraging available target covariates, as illustrated in Figure \ref{fig:illus_MSDA}.
-This extra information allows us to design a distributionally robust model specifically tailored for the target domain.
+This extra information allows us to design a {conditional} distributionally robust model specifically tailored for the unlabeled target domain.
 A more detailed comparison is in Section \ref{sec: group dro}.